craws/OpenAtlas/install/upgrade/upgrade.md

 ### 7.8.0 to 7.9.0
 7.9.0.sql is needed but will be taken care of by the database upgrade script.

+#### New file structure
 In this version the following folders, including all sub folders and files,

     openatlas/uploads/
     openatlas/export/
     openatlas/processed_images/

-have to be moved manually to
+have to be moved manually to the **files** directory, e.g.

-    files/

-E.g.

     # mv openatlas/uploads/* files/uploads/
     # mv openatlas/export/sql/* files/export/
     # mv openatlas/processed_images/ files/processed_images/

-Be aware, that external backup scripts might need to be adapted.
+Be aware, that external applications/scripts, e.g. backup scripts or presentation sites might need adaptions too.

 ### 7.7.0 to 7.8.0
 7.8.0.sql is needed but will be taken care of by the database upgrade script.